Joshfairhead/Obsidian/Omnicient/Regen Foundation/Org structure/Governance Circle.md

 Audience: RND, the Network and general ecosysetem.

 ### Function
-- To build capacity (education) within the Foundation and external Network of agents for the purposes of 'steering'
+- To build capacity within the Foundation and amongst the Network (education).
+- Ensuring a just and equitable distribution of PoS rewards amongst validators
 - Increasing the clarity and resolution on domains and roles and integrating them:
 	- Auditing our [[Org Structure]] and assisting the [[General Circle]] in setting up and clarifying circles with review structures
-- Validators

 ### Being
 - Facilitating the expression and articulation of values